darafferty/LSMTool/README.md

 * ADD: Add a source
 * SETPATCHPOSITIONS: Calculate and set patch positions
 * PLOT: Plot the sky model
+* COMPARE: Compare source fluxes and positions of two sky models

 For details, please see the [full documentation](docs/build/html/index.html).